BrianFarnhill/ScalingWebApps/guides/3-elasticache.md

         }
     });

 There are a couple of things to note here - firstly we are testing to see if we can retrieve data from Redis using our CacheKey.
-If we get a result, we simply send that and that is the end of that.
-If there is no response though (which will happen if the cache is empty or expired) then we go back in to our normal code.
-This time though, before we send the response we make a call to client.set to set the cache value.
+If we get a result, we simply send that and exit.
+If there is no response, which will happen if the cache is empty or expired, then we go back in to our normal code.
+However, before we send the response we make a call to client.set to set the cache value.
 Here we are storing the response as a string to retrieve and return - Redis is capable of many more complex mechanisms for caching, this is a simple example.

 Also note that in the call to client.set we are caching the value here for 60 seconds.
-Now CloudFront could be used here to cache the response that goes to the client, but by caching it in memory near your application servers you have the option to manipulate or otherwise inspect the response before it is sent to CloudFront, which opens up more doors for application specific logic to act on a response.
+CloudFront could also be used to cache the response that goes to the client.
+By caching it in memory near your application servers you have the option to manipulate or otherwise inspect the response before it is sent to CloudFront, which opens up more doors for application specific logic to act on a response.

 ## Deploying the updated code to the web application

 In much the same way as we deployed the updated load test to locust, we will now use Elastic Beanstalk to deploy an updated code package to our main web application.
 Browse to Elastic Beanstalk again and this time select the heading "DemoWebApp" (not the green box, the heading).
 Choose "Application versions" on the left.
 Select the row that contains "cache.zip", and then click deploy and deploy again to start the deployment.
 Follow the link to the events page to ensure that this completes.

 Click the link at the top of the page to open your web app from the load balancer URL again.
 Note that the first time it loads, the data still takes a second or two to load.
-Refresh the page though, the next load should happen faster.
-This is in response to the cache returning the data, not the database.
+Refresh the page though, and the next load should happen faster.
+This is in response to the cache returning the data instead of the database.

 Return to CloudFormation and open the URL for WebAppCachedDashboard - this is the same dashboard that we were looking at previously, however the database IO figures have been replaced with Redis stats.
 Now we are monitoring the cache hits/misses as well as the CPU performance of the cache node.

 Spend a few moments observing the performance statistics here as well as back in locust.
-You'll notice now we are sustaining a much larger load while having the /data URL respond in just as quick of a time as the rest of the sites contents.
+You'll notice now we are sustaining a much larger load while having the /data URL respond with a similar latency to the rest of the site contents.

 To really test the new capabilities, reset locust to target 10,000 users (at a hatch rate of 500), and observe the dashboard statistics that you see.